 This Time’s Trivia Challenge

-This week’s challenge is about words starting with the letter “J”.
-The first response with all five correct wins a $10 gift card, good anywhere on campus.
+Continuing our trek through the alphabet, this issue’s challenge is about words that begin with the letter “O”.
+The first with all five correct wins a $10 Gift Card, good anywhere on campus.
 No looking up the answers now!
 SEND ALL ENTRIES BY EMAIL TO firstname.lastname@example.org since if you put them as a response on the BLOG, everyone will be able to see them.